How Much Exercise Does My 5-6-month-old Puppy Need?

 Swimming

 If you have access to a safe swimming area, swimming can be a fantastic exercise option for your puppy.
 Swimming is a low-impact activity that provides full-body exercise and is particularly beneficial for breeds prone to joint issues.
-However, always supervise your puppy while swimming and ensure they are comfortable in the water before introducing them to this activity.
+However, always supervise your puppy while swimming and ensure they are comfortable in the before introducing them to this activity.

 Once your puppy has mastered basic obedience commands and has shown good recall, introducing off-leash playtime can be a great way for them to burn off excess energy.
 Find a secure, fenced-in area where your pup can run and play freely.
 Ensure the environment is safe and free from hazards, and always supervise their play to prevent any potential accidents.